Skip to main content

 4. Log-In Anomalies

 Login irregularities and failures are both great clues that your network and systems are being probed by attackers.
-A large number of failed logins on an existing account and failed logins with user accounts that don’t exist are two IOCs that it isn’t an employee or approved user trying to access your data.

 5. Increased Volume in Database Read